 Download The Flora and Fauna List (142 KB) recorded at Holly Hill

-The Friends of Holly Hill are a well established group of volunteers who have been working at Holly Hill for more than 15 years.
-They meet up every Friday to carry out practical conservation tasks If you are interested in becoming a volunteer at Holly Hill Woodland Park please email the countryside officer at email@example.com, or complete an online countryside volunteer application form
+The Holly Hill Conservation Volunteers are a well-established group of volunteers who have been working at Holly Hill for more than 15 years.
+They meet up every Friday to carry out practical conservation tasks.
+If you are interested in becoming a volunteer at Holly Hill Woodland Park please email the countryside officer at email@example.com, or complete an online countryside volunteer application form.

 The series of 15 self guided walks around Fareham includes an interesting walk around Holly Hill.
 It takes approximately 50 mins – 1hr 20 minutes.
 A number of free guided walks are also provided across the Borough.